cfallin/waffle/README.md

 There are various ways in which the generated Wasm bytecode could be improved;
 work is ongoing on this.

+waffle is in use by [weval](https://github.com/cfallin/weval), the WebAssembly partial evaluator, and was developed for this purpose.

 ## Architecture